vidulum/librustsnowgem/README.md

-# librustsnowgem
+# librustvidulum

-This repository contains librustsnowgem, a static library for Snowgem code assets written in Rust.
+This repository contains librustvidulum, a static library for vidulum code assets written in Rust.

 ## License